 Employers and self-employed consultants may consider amounts paid as a business expense for all STC membership categories, including Gold membership.

 While dues, contributions, and out-of-pocket expenses may be deducted, personal services may not.

 The information provided above is for your convenience only and should not replace the advice of your tax professional.
-STC may not provide formal tax advice for individuals regarding their personal tax situation.
+STC does not provide formal tax advice for individuals regarding their personal tax situation.